741 Colonel Ledyard Highway

 Excess of the Amount Due Provided Excess is Less than Five Dollars” over payments

-under $5.00 shall be transferred to the General Fund.
+under $5.00 were transferred to the General Fund.
 He stated for Fiscal Year

 2023/2024 the Overpayments totaled $197.41.
 He stated overpayments that were over